Chapter 3: Challenges for Comparing Net Benefits

 Key Concept – Salvage Value

 In some instances, the horizon value is set to zero.
 This approach assumes that there are no benefits and costs accruing to a project after the time frame used in the evaluation.
 This is the easiest method for dealing with the horizon value issue, however important benefits and costs may not be included in the social cost-benefit analysis.
 Consequently, the NPV may be underestimated or overestimated.
-For example, if we were considering the same government implemented for early childhood reading activities the NPV would likely be underestimated as the lifetime increases in earnings of participants would not be captured outside of the stated time frame.
-Therefore, although this is the easy method it can result in an inefficient allocation of the scarce resources.
+For example, if we were considering the same government implemented for early childhood reading activities, the NPV would likely be underestimated as the lifetime increases in earnings of participants would not be captured outside of the stated time frame.
+Therefore, although setting the horizon value to zero is an easy method, it can result in an inefficient allocation of the scarce resources.

 Consequently, the decisions relating to how we approach horizon values need to be carefully considered when conducting a social cost-benefit analysis.